mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 - provides readable high level assertions for the most common checks on DOM elements

-As you might have figured out by now we've not just planned how it could look like, we've also built and released it at <https://github.com/simplabs/qunit-dom>.
+As you might have figured out by now we've not just planned how it could look, we've also built and released it at <https://github.com/simplabs/qunit-dom>.

 One additional advantage for Ember.js users is that it automatically hooks itself into the build pipeline of your projects, so all you need to do is